DiligentGraphics/DiligentSamples/Tutorials/Tutorial20_MeshShader/readme.md

 verts[I].Color = Rainbow(LOD);
 ```

-Finally, we output the triangle list.
+Finally, we output the triangles.
 Only the first 12 threads write the indices.
 Note that we must not access the array outside of its bounds.

 ```hlsl